 There isn’t a day goes by without me feeling lucky to be a mum.

-It’s almost 19 years since my daughter Eva was born.
 This is my favourite portrait of us from when she was a baby.

 It was taken on October 28th, 1999 at the Museum of Modern Art, New York.

 October 15th is International Pregnancy and Infant Loss and Awareness Day.